hxu-hms/jekyll-tutorial/docs/markdown-basics.md

 ## Paragraph breaks

-To break between paragraphs, use a blank line to seprate the paragraphs.
+To break between paragraphs, use a blank line to separate the paragraphs.

 | Markdown | Rendered Output |
 |----------|-----------------|